afrid0315/aws-azure-devops-interview_questions/managerial-round.md

 #### 13. How adaptable are you with entering the Networking sphere.
 **Answer.** I am highly adaptable to entering the Networking sphere.
 I possess a solid foundation in networking concepts and protocols, and I am eager to further develop my skills and contribute effectively in this domain.

+#### 14. You are in the production oncall support and you get a alert where one of the system CPU is spiking up what measures would you take?
+**Answer.** In the event of a CPU spike alert during on-call support, I would first identify the root cause by checking system logs and monitoring tools.
+Next, I would assess the impact on performance and user experience.
+Depending on the severity, I may scale resources, optimize code, or restart services to mitigate the issue.
+Continuous monitoring and alerting would be implemented to prevent future occurrences, and a post-incident review would be conducted for further optimization and learning.

+#### 15. Your team mate is not coping up with tasks being a lead how will you support and guide him?
+**Answer.** As a team lead, if a team member is struggling with tasks, I would initiate an open and empathetic conversation to understand their challenges.
+Together, we would identify specific areas of difficulty and create a plan to address them.
+I'd provide additional resources or training if needed and offer ongoing support and feedback.
+Collaboration and setting realistic goals would be key, ensuring the team member feels supported in their professional development.